Programs for Everyone

 The degree of complexity of work assignments are intended to match the level of the student's training, progressing with each work assignment.
 Since the co-op student must complete the same academic program as a non-co-op student, the co-op student typically defers graduation by as much as a full calendar year.

-To qualify for the co-op program as an undergraduate, a student must have completed all first-year course work.
-Transfer students must complete at least one semester in residence at Michigan Tech.
-Undergraduate students in the co-op program are expected to maintain a grade point average of 2.20 or better and be in good academic and social standing with the University.
+To qualify for the co-op program as an undergraduate or transfer student, an applicant must have second year standing (i.e., 30+ credits) and a Michigan Tech University GPA above 2.2.
+Also, undergraduate students must be in good academic and social standing with the University in order to be registered.
 Each semester of undergraduate co-op carries 1 or 2 academic credits, which may be applied toward an academic degree, depending on the degree-granting department.
 Graduate students are required to maintain at least a 3.0 GPA.
 Additionally, they must obtain permission from their advisor and have full-time student status while applying for and participating in the co-op assignment.
 Graduate students may earn from 1 to 6 credits per co-op semester.

 Co-op program options are designed to accommodate the needs of both the student and the employer.
 Co-op assignments may range from one semester to a full year or rotate between school and work sessions.